princewilson7/SAS-Survival-Analysis/README.md

  Survival Analysis in SAS

-This project performs a basic survival analysis using both SAS on the Remission dataset.
+This project performs a basic survival analysis using SAS on the Remission dataset.
 The goal is to model the time until remission using a **Cox Proportional Hazards model**.

 ---